 Along with the Commonwealth government, we are working to manage the water resources of the QMDB in a way that best meets social, economic and environmental needs.

-The Basin Plan provides a framework to manage the water resources of the basin, and sets out reductions in water diversions for basin catchments
+The Murray–Darling Basin Plan (Basin Plan) provides a framework to manage the water resources of the basin, and sets out reductions in water diversions for basin catchments

 To bridge the gap between the current level of water diversions and the levels set out in the Basin Plan, the Commonwealth is running water recovery programs to return water to the environment.
 Read about water recovery in the QMDB.